pavs315/Kaldi-ASR-template/README.md

 # Kaldi-ASR-template
-Steps for data preparation and training a simple HMM GMM model in Kaldi
+Scripts for training and running a simple ASR model in Kaldi